usa-npn/gridded_models/README.md

 The populate_climate_data.py and gridded_models_nightly_update.py scripts are ran nightly through cronjobs.
 This maintains the flow of incoming climate data, production of new geotiffs, communication with Geoserver about the location of the new maps.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Jeff Switzer** - *Coding* - [NPN](https://github.com/usa-npn)